PureAsbestos/db-analysis-cl/README.md

 # DB Analysis CL
-Shim that allows use of DawnBringer's color analysis tool from the command-line via Lua-GD.
+A shim that allows use of DawnBringer's color analysis tool from the command-line via Lua-GD.

 ## Requirements
 - A Lua runtime